 Alaska

 Instead of collecting sales taxes and personal income taxes, the Alaska state government relies on other types of taxes (including excise and severance taxes) to fund its operations.
 Most of its revenue comes from gas production and oil drilling.
-But due to the decline in oil prices, the governor has proposed that the personal income tax be reinstated to reduce its budget deficit.
+However, due to the decline in oil prices, in 2023, the governor proposed that the personal income tax be reinstated to reduce its budget deficit, but it has yet to be reinstated.

 Florida

-While Florida’s personal income tax was repealed in 1855, its residents are required to pay other kind of taxes, including corporate income taxes and sales taxes.
-The property taxes in Florida that local governments levy are higher than they are in most states.
+While Florida’s personal income tax was repealed in 1855, its residents are required to pay other kinds of taxes, including corporate income taxes and sales taxes.
+The property taxes in Florida that local governments levy are also higher than in most other states.

 Nevada